Robert Durst: Financial status and residences

 In mid-2002, Durst signed over a power of attorney to Charatan, and their holdings are thought to have remained closely intermingled.
 In 2006, Durst gave Charatan around $20 million of his $65 million trust settlement.
 In 2011, Durst purchased a $1.75 million townhouse on Lenox Avenue in Harlem.
 A source close to the Durst family confirmed that he was living there at least some of the time and that they were keeping him under surveillance.
-Durst also owned three condominia in a multistory complex in Houston, and after filing suit, received a $200,000 settlement in 2006 from a Houston developer who refused to let him move into a unit newly purchased by his wife, which she had then immediately resold to Durst for $10.
-At the time of Berman's murder in Los Angeles, Durst had just sold a home in Trinidad, California, but maintained an office in Eureka while renting in nearby Big Lagoon.
+Durst also owned three condominia in a multistory complex in Houston, and after filing suit received a $200,000 settlement in 2006 from a Houston developer who refused to let him move into a unit newly purchased by his wife, which she had then immediately resold to Durst for $10.
+At the time of Berman's murder in 2000, Durst had just sold a home in Trinidad, California, but maintained an office in Eureka while renting in nearby Big Lagoon.